All You Need to Know About Cigna Plans for 2023

 Cigna and the Affordable Care Act

 Cigna offers health insurance in Texas as part of the Affordable Care Act.
 They offer plans on all three metal levels: Bronze, Silver, and Gold.
-You can purchase plans on the Marketplace.
-To view their full selection, visit the Cigna website.
-Cigna health insurance can also be direct purchased on their website.
-They have a handful of only-available-online plans there.
+You can purchase plans through the Marketplace as well as directly on the Cigna website.
+They have the same plan selection as well as a handful of off-market plans available.

 Primary Care Visit | 0% after deductible | $0 copay | $35 | $50 |